apockill/vector-rest-dashboard/README.md

 3) Access via browser http://localhost:5000/docs and you are good to go :)

-#### The less fast way, python:
+#### The less fast way, set up your environment:
 1) use pip to install the requirements of the server:
 $ pip install -r requirements.txt
-Obs.: I highly recommend to use a virtual env to avoid dependency conflicts.
+  I highly recommend to use a virtual env to avoid dependency conflicts.

-2) change directory to static folder:
+2) install front end dependencies:
 $ cd static

-3) install front end dependencies:
 $ npm install
-(dev-only):
 $ npm i webpack --save-dev
 $ npm i babel-core babel-loader babel-preset-es2015 babel-preset-react --save-dev
 $ npm i react react-dom --save-dev

-4) build the front end:
+3) build the front end:
 $ npm run build
-Obs.: You can use 'npm run watch' to avoid building the front end everytime a change is made.
+  You can use 'npm run watch' to avoid building the front end everytime a change is made.

-5) change to main directory:
-$ cd ..

-6) Set up your vector
+4) Set up your vector
 py -m anki_vector.configure
 and follow instructions to set up your vector

-7) run the server:
+5) run the server:
+$ cd ..
 $ uwsgi uwsgi.ini

-8) Access via browser http://localhost:5000/docs and you are good to go :)
+6) Access via browser http://localhost:5000/docs and you are good to go :)

 ## About
 #### Main Technologies: